-A common problem that women have is an extremely heavy period.
+A common problem that people have is an extremely heavy period.
 The technical definition of “heavy period” is if there is enough blood to soak through a pad or tampon every single hour for a number of hours in a row.
 Some other symptoms are blood clots as well as a period that lasts longer than 7 days.

 Heavy Periods = Annoying!

 While menstrual cups (period cups) aren’t the miracle product that is going to solve all your problems, it will help you deal with your heavy period in a bit better way than with only pads and tampons.

 #1: Menstrual Cups Hold More Fluid than Tampons

 What does this higher capacity mean for you?
 It means that you’ll have less hassle dealing with changing your tampon all the time.
-If you go from a 15 ml tampon to a 42 ml period cup, you should be able to go almost 3x longer before you have to deal with it.
+If you go from a 10 ml tampon to a 42 ml period cup, you should be able to go almost 4x longer before you have to deal with it.

 However, instead of changing pads every hour or two, you should be able to wear one for at least a few hours before needing to change it.
 The menstrual cup will take care of most of the blood.

-#2: Save Money
+#2: Save Money with a Menstrual Cup

 Tampons and pads are ridiculously expensive, especially the jumbo ones.
 The jumbo or night versions of these things might cost the same per box as the regular versions, but you’ll have fewer pads or tampons per box, which can make them really expensive for women with a heavy flow.

-#3: Save the Environment
+#3: Save the Environment with Period Cups

 When you use a menstrual cup, you can feel like you’ve made a good choice for the environment.
 Even if you end up still using a few pads over the course of your period, it’s far better than using 10-20 pads or tampons in a single day when you have a very heavy flow.

 #4: Track your Flow with a High-Capacity Menstrual Cup

 If you have a very heavy period and you go to the doctor, she’ll likely want to know exactly how much blood there is.
 Using pads or tampons makes it very difficult to track this.
 However, on most menstrual cups including the Diva Cup, there are marks on the cup showing the amount of fluid.

 I’m sure you’re worried about going to sleep when it’s the night of your heaviest flow.
 Bleeding through your pad and tampon onto your sheets and pajamas is really, really annoying.
-Getting up in the middle of the night to take care of it is terrible.
-One of the high-capacity cups of 30 ml or more, combined with a nighttime pad should be enough for you to make it through the night as long as you empty the cup right before bed and as soon as you wake up.
-Sleep more!
-Worry less!
+Getting up in the middle of the night to take care of it is terrible and may make you feel exhausted for work or school the next day.

 High Capacity Menstrual Cups to Consider